cleavr/cleaverdocs/content/guides/load-balancer.md

 Assuming your app relies on .env variables, we'll go to the **web app > environment** section and for each of the app servers, add in the necessary env variables and sync them to the server.

-## Step 6: Configure deployment hooks and then deploy!
+## Step 6: Configure Deployment Hooks And Then Deploy!

 In the **web app > deployment** hooks sections, we'll need to make sure that the correct operations are going to occur for each app server.